MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 The following are not supported:
 - Windows 10 Home installations are not supported.

--   Desktop UI flows
+-   Windows Recorder v1 desktop flows

     -   Multiple monitors.
     -   Double click, mouse hover, touch/pen input.
     -   Interactions on Windows (File explorer, startup menu, task bar, etc.)

--   Web UI flows
+-   Selenium desktop flows

     -   Right click.
     -   User session information (for example: cookies) will not be reused during playback.
 You will have to edit the script to embed sign in information when required by websites.

-- Power Automate Desktop (preview)

-   - touch/pen input

 You'll find feature-specific limitations included in the documentation for each feature.